 With British broadband massively outranked by the majority of Europe, the pressure is on to increase access, availability and speed across all areas of the UK.

-To tackle this growing problem the Government set up the ‘Gigabit Broadband Voucher Scheme’ through the Department of Digital, Culture, Media & Sport (DCMS).
-They have assigned over £67 million towards to capital costs of installing gigabit-capable connections across the UK and offer up to £2,500 per business towards each installation.
-Simply put, this means any eligible SMEs looking to upgrade their broadband connection can now claim up to £2,500 back!
+To tackle this growing problem, the Government set up the ‘Gigabit Broadband Voucher Scheme’ through the Department of Digital, Culture, Media & Sport (DCMS).
+They have assigned over £67 million towards capital costs of installing gigabit-capable connections across the UK and offer up to £2,500 per business towards each installation.
+Simply put, this means any eligible SMEs looking to upgrade their broadband connection can claim up to £2,500 back!

 The deadline for the Gigabit Voucher Scheme is 31st March 2021.
 However, it appears that the scheme has already been so successful since its launch in 2018, that over 70% of the budget has already been used up.
 This means there is only about £20.4m of the budget left for eligible users and is on track to run out well before the deadline.
 Will this be enough to change the fibre landscape?
 Only time will tell.

 The RGC (Rural Gigabit Connectivity) programme is the second scheme from the DCMS and is designed to fund the roll out of a full fibre connection to those who operate in the most rural areas.
 It is aimed at businesses that currently receive a speed of 30mbps or lower and fall within the eligible rural postcodes.
 It works in the same way as the Gigabit Broadband scheme but simply offers vouchers worth £3,500 (£1,000 more) to reflect the increased costs associated with bringing fibre to the most rural of areas.